On July 02, 2023, the Whistleblower Protection Act (HinschG) came into force.

 This can also be an opportunity for companies to uncover and stop illegal and damaging activities in their own companies.

-What reporting options must companies make available?
+What reporting channels must companies provide?

 The following reporting channels must be provided by companies: